 At the end of the day, to succeed in life and in business, we need to continually connect with others.
 When we connect with others this leads to conversations that build trust.
 And when we build trust, we cultivate our relationships.

 That said, some of the reasons people perhaps lack personal connections in their life are more complex than others.
-For example, a depressed person, will most likely have a much harder time getting out to social functions.
+For example, a depressed person will most likely have a much harder time attending social functions.
 Shyness, insecurity, stress, and fear of rejection are some of the reasons people avoid connectivity.
 Others may have been hurt in the past, therefore have a hard time trusting people.
-As a result they keep their guard up, avoiding new relationships.
+As a result, they keep their guard up, avoiding new relationships.

 If you’ve felt this way at all, yet you’re craving more connection in your life, then perhaps you can try to cultivate new relationships.
 By doing so, you will build genuine connections, and feel a sense of community.